Overview

 Fourth year will put the orchestra in a greater world context and focuses on individual composition projects.
 Students will learn about different international ensemble traditions, and analyze musical styles associated with them, including Arabic and Indian classical music, Chinese bamboo and silk ensemble, Congolese soukous, and Indonesian gamelan.
 Students will work on composition exercises that utilize aspects of these musical traditions.

-Kirsten Volness was Visiting Assistant Professor of Music at Reed College.
-She is an electro/acoustic composer and pianist whose music is inspired by nature, myth, science, spirituality, and environmental and sociopolitical issues.
-She has received commissions from the BMI Foundation, ASCAP/SEAMUS, World Future Council Foundation, and Third Practice Electroacoustic Festival, writing new works for Hotel Elefant, NOW Ensemble, Transient Canvas, Ann Arbor Symphony, and Experiential Orchestra.
-She performs with New York City–based Hotel Elefant and Providence-based Verdant Vibes, a new music ensemble and concert series she co-founded in 2015.
+Kirsten Volness is an electro/acoustic composer and pianist whose music is inspired by nature, myth, science, spirituality, and environmental and sociopolitical issues.
+She has received commissions from New Music USA, the BMI Foundation, ASCAP/SEAMUS, The American Opera Project, Metropolis Ensemble, Hotel Elefant, NOW Ensemble, Transient Canvas, Ann Arbor Symphony, and Experiential Orchestra.
+She performs with Providence-based Verdant Vibes, a new music ensemble and concert series she co-founded in 2015.
 Recipient of the MacColl Johnson and RISCA Fellowships in Music Composition, Kirsten was 2017 composer-in-residence at the Music Mansion, creating the First Fridays concert series, and served on the board of directors as Secretary.
 She collaborates with Meridian Project on multimedia performances exploring astrophysics, writes and performs operas with the homeless advocacy group Tenderloin Opera Company, and is an affiliate artist of Sleeping Weazel theatre company.
-She earned composition degrees from the Universities of Michigan (DMA, MM) and Minnesota (BA summa cum laude) and taught privately and at the University of Rhode Island before joining the faculty at Reed.
+She earned composition degrees from the Universities of Michigan (DMA, MM) and Minnesota (BA summa cum laude) and has taught privately, at Lewis & Clark, Reed College, and the University of Rhode Island.